 So what would one do with all these opened slots?
 An angle that works pretty okay for game closing is voltron, and you can add some more support for it to try to compensate for the various avenues to victory the expensive options may have offered.
 There's O-Naginata, a very cool bit of equipment that costs a pittance and kicks Feather up to six power realms.
 Leering Emblem gives Feather double super prowess, and should make turning her into a two/three turn clock quite easy.
-You can slot in some additional voltron support instants in Invigorated Rampage, Brute Force or Temur Battle Rage.
-They're not currently in the shell as all they do is pump Feather without offering any additional value, and unlike protection pump isn't important enough to merit value-less spells in the current build.
+You can slot in some additional voltron support instants in Titan's Strength, Invigorated Rampage or Brute Force.
+They're not currently in the shell as most of them only pump Feather without offering any additional value, and unlike protection pump isn't important enough to merit value-less spells in the current build.
 You could explore the other Feather synergy directions.
 You could, and probably should, put in Sphinx-Bone Wand.
 Heck, I should probably be running that in here.
 The world's your oyster, and you shouldn't end up with a clunker of a deck.

 Another thing brought up in the deck attributes is that the list is very commander dependent.
 There's no debating that - without Feather around, all the value instants just happen once and go away forever.
 Turns out Heal isn't an EDH staple for a reason.
 As such, it becomes imperative to run various interaction options to ensure Feather's survival through whatever the opponents may try to throw her way.
 There are five broad classes of interaction effects that Boros has access to - flickering of the end-of-turn or immediate varieties, protection, indestructibility and regeneration.
 Let's see how these match up against each other when compared in a number of common EDH adversities, plus a few bonus utility categories: